virgo47/vexpressed/docs/functions.md

 the function we can also specify the name of the parameter and even change its order - unnamed arguments will be used positionally against any unused parameter names.
-There is one difference here to notice - we had to wrap the numbers into a list because `FunctionMapper` currently does not support varargs (varargs itself does not affect our expression grammar, only the execution of the function).
+There is one difference here to notice - we had to wrap the numbers into a list because `FunctionMapper` currently does not support varargs.
+(Vararg support itself does not affect our expression grammar but it needs to be added to the implementation of the function execution.)

 Another thing to notice is that we scanned for functions on a class (`Scrapbook.class`) but we can also scan on an instance.
 This allows us to run functions implemented even on managed